fsist/future-streams/README.md

 TODOs:

+- Add most/all standard methods from TraversableOnce (note that it shows how to write toList as a call to collect using
+  @uncheckedVariance), and from Iterable and Seq.
 - Replace SourceInput contract for NoSuchElementException with a custom EofException
 - Add pusher/puller, and convenience methods to interface multiple streams
 - Remove StreamConsumer - it's not used